Old Man Logan: Earth-21923 version

 The history of this Old Man Logan is the same as the one on Earth-807128.
 When the multiverse was destroyed and Battleworld was created, a different version from an altered universe version of "Old Man Logan" called Earth-21923 (Note: Earth-21923 was designated in X of Swords Handbook #1.) is reborn on the Battleworld domain called the Wastelands, a recreation of his native reality with his memories still intact, although he does not know how he arrived in Battleworld.
 After having declared the intention to set his world right, Logan disrupts a poker game between the Gladiator and his Flying Devils, and he ends their human trafficking ring by killing them, freeing those imprisoned.
 While on the way back to meet with Danielle Cage, Logan witnesses the head of an Ultron Sentinel fall from above.
 Wishing to investigate further, he brings it along with him back home, where Bruce Jr. and Danielle also live.
 After explaining this new development, he investigates the head's origins.
 He visits Hammer Falls and meets with the dying Emma Frost, and he learns that the head is from beyond the Wastelands, so he begins traveling beyond his domain.

 When Logan trespasses upon its borders, he is approached by an unidentified Thor of the Thor Corps.
 She attacks Logan with a lightning bolt for breaking Doctor Doom's laws, falling into the Domain of Apocalypse in the process.
-Already healed from the burns caused by the Thor's attack, Logan is attacked by Victor Creed (who is one of the Horsemen of Apocalypse) and his soldiers, but Logan is rescued by the X-Men and taken to their hideout, where they are attacked by Apocalypse and his other Horsemen.
+Already healed from the burns caused by the Thor's attack, Logan is attacked by Victor Creed (who is one of the Horsemen of Apocalypse) and his soldiers.
+Logan is rescued by the X-Men and taken to their hideout, where they are attacked by Apocalypse and his other Horsemen.